Not-Baguette/mtkclient-installer/README.md

 - mtkclient
 Once you've installed all these, it will automatically open a command prompt on mtkclient folder so you can just run the command be done with it.

+## Todo
-## Todo for .exe release (Personal Notes)
+## For .exe release (Personal Notes)
 Bugs on exe version to deal with:
-- [] Git and the drivers not being installed due to using relative path I guess, Make this work with pyinstaller by putting objective paths So it wont run on `\AppData\Local\Temp\`
+- [ ] Git and the drivers not being installed due to using relative path I guess, Make this work with pyinstaller by putting objective paths So it wont run on `\AppData\Local\Temp\`
 ![image](https://github.com/user-attachments/assets/293d191f-5c2f-47fd-8619-35ce0c9f56b2)
-- [] mtkclient installation failed completely, maybe can't git clone?
+- [ ] mtkclient installation failed completely, maybe can't git clone?
-- [] Disable automatically closing by changing the last line to be `input()`
+- [ ] Disable automatically closing by changing the last line to be `input()`
+## For code quality
+- [ ] Make it so it uses a variable rather than splitting it into two functions at line 19-33
+- [ ] Same with line 109 and 112 probably
+- [ ] Either decouple git into it's own function or put everything on `main()` function

 ## Credits
 - [bkerler](https://github.com/bkerler/) for mtkclient